gauthamkrishna-g/HARNet/README.md

 ✔ To handle this, we propose HARNet - a resource-efficient and computationally viable network to enable on-line Incremental Learning and User Adaptability as a mitigation technique for anomalous user behavior in HAR.
 Heterogeneity Activity Recognition Dataset was used to evaluate HARNet and other proposed variants by utilizing acceleration data acquired from diverse mobile platforms across three different modes from a practical application perspective.

 ✔ We perform Decimation as a Down-sampling technique for generalizing sampling frequencies across mobile devices, and Discrete Wavelet Transform for preserving information across frequency and time.
 Systematic evaluation of HARNet on User Adaptability yields an increase in accuracy by ∼35% by leveraging the model’s capability to extract discriminative features across activities in heterogeneous environments.

+✔ The data for the same is available at: http://archive.ics.uci.edu/ml/datasets/heterogeneity+activity+recognition